 Android TV Starts Turning into Google TV with Latest UI Update

-New user interface is now very similar to the one found in Google’s new Chromecast dongle

-Google has released an update for Android TV devices around the world that puts their user interfaces more in line with the Google TV operating system that the company is building its longterm video strategy around.
+Google has released an update for Android TV devices around the world that brings their user interfaces more into line with the Google TV operating system that the company is building its long-term video strategy around.

-Starting earlier this week, smart TVs, OTT players and dongles, and other Android TV devices will have a new UI.
+Starting in early February, smart TVs, OTT players and dongles and other Android TV devices have a new UI.
 The update changes the home screen to look more like that found on the new Chromecast with Google TV device.

-Also read: Google TV Chief Shalini Govil-Pai: Pandemic Caused Delay for Some Features

-On their home screens, updated Android TV devices now have three main menu items at the top: “Home,” which features the content and apps a user deploys most often; “Discovery,” which is similar to the “For You” tab on Google TV, surfacing user recommendations; and “Apps,” which includes whatever applications the user has downloaded to their device.
+On their home screens, updated Android TV devices now have three main menu items on top of their home screens: “Home,” which features the content and apps a user deploys most often; “Discovery,” which very similar to the “For You” tab on Google TV, surfacing user recommendations; and “Apps,” which includes whatever applications the user has downloaded to their device.

-The update now features a scrolling carousel of screenshots from featured content on top of the screen, behind the three main menu items.
+The update now features a scrolling carousel of snapshots from featured content on top of the screen, behind the three main menu items.

-Below, we’ve include screenshots of both the pre- and post-update iterations of the Android TV home screens.

-Also read: The Chromecast with Google TV Reviews Are In: Roku and Amazon Have a Problem

-Google makes clear that this is not an OS update.
+Google said that this is not an OS update.
 Google TV, which overlays search and discovery features on top of Android TV, is generally designed to run on Android 10 and above platforms.
 This latest UI update can run on lower iterations of Android TV.

 The update started rolling out Wednesday in the U.S., Canada, Australia, Germany and France.
 It will expand to more countries in the coming weeks, Google said.